Chile expected to reject overhaul of dictatorship-era constitution

 Those in favor of the new constitution say it will prompt major changes in a conservative country marked by social and ethnic tensions and lay the foundation for a more egalitarian society.

-They say the current constitution gave private enterprise free reign over crucial industries and created a fertile breeding ground for the rich to prosper and the poor to struggle.
+They say the current constitution, which gave private enterprise free reign over crucial industries, created fertile breeding ground for the rich to prosper and the poor to struggle.

 Although the 1980 constitution has undergone several reforms since it was adopted, it retains the stigma of having been introduced during a dictatorship.

-Chileans have already voted once to rewrite the constitution and then again to elect the representatives to do so, making Sunday's vote the third time in just two years that they have gone to the polls over this issue.
+Having already voted to rewrite the constitution and then to elect the representatives to do so, this will be the third time in only two years Chileans have headed to the polls over this issue.

-The new text was drawn up by a constitutional convention made up of 154 members -- mostly with no political affiliation -- split equally between men and women and with 17 places reserved for Indigenous people.#photo3
+The new text was drawn up by a constitutional convention made up of 154 members -- mostly without political affiliation -- split equally between men and women, and with 17 places reserved for Indigenous people.#photo3

 The resulting proposal recognizes 11 Indigenous peoples and offers them greater autonomy, particularly on judicial issues.

-It is the most controversial clause, with some critics accusing the authors of trying to turn the traditionally marginalized Indigenous people into a higher class of citizens.
+It is the most controversial clause, with some critics accusing the authors of trying to turn the traditionally marginalized Indigenous people into a higher class of citizen.

 © 2022 AFP